ahuacate/pve-medialab/README.md

 yum -y install ffmpeg ffmpeg-devel

 ### 3.3 Configure and Install VAAPI
->> These instructions are Proxmox nodes typhoon-01 and typhoon-02.
-NOT for typhoon-03 or any Synology Virtual Machine installed node.
+> These instructions are Proxmox nodes typhoon-01 and typhoon-02 only. **NOT FOR TYPHOON-02** or any Synology Virtual Machine installed node.

 Jellyfin supports hardware acceleration of video encoding/decoding/transcoding using FFMpeg.
 Because we are using Linux we will use Intel/AMD VAAPI.